entrity/stackedit-computer-vision/papers-read/Detail/Zoom-Net: Mining Deep Feature Interactions for Visual Relationship Recognition.md

 Zoom-Net stacks multiple SCA-Ms consecutively.
 Improves object recognition and learning of relations.

 ## Contributions

 - SCA-M
 - IH-tree (Intra-hierarchical tree) - replaces one-hot classification encoding with multiclass hierarchical encoding
-- effective on large-scale (lots of vaguely defined predicates instead of VRD's 70)
+- effective on large-scale (Uses Visual Genome dataset (VG), which has many more relations than VRD.
+Impressive scale: 1,957 predicates.)

-# SCA-M (Spatiality-Context-Appearance Module)
+## SCA-M (Spatiality-Context-Appearance Module)

 - **SCA-M** (Spatiality-Context-Appearance Module)
     - **Contrastive RoI Pooling Cell** - Makes sums of union-sized feature maps between sub-obj, sub-pred, and pred-obj.
 To do so, the sub and obj regions are RoI pooled, then deRoI pooled.
 The unpooled feature maps are placed in a union-sized feature map in the position which their features originally occupied; the rest of the region is set to zero.
 Thus, we effectively have message passing between two branches (SO, SP, or PO) with spatially aware features.
     - **Pyramid RoI Pooling Cell** - Not adequately explained.

-Uses Visual Genome dataset (VG), which has many more relations than VRD.
-Impressive scale: 1,957 predicates.

 ## **Hierarchical class tree**